School CEIAG Workshops

 “We’re In!”

 One of our most consistently popular events, this fast paced day is inspired by the popular television series Dragons Den.
-This engaging and accessible
+This engaging and accessible format introduces students at all levels to new techniques, experiences and ways of working whilst they design, develop, test and pitch their own business ideas to a panel of judges.

 Skills your students will take from the day include: